The Web

 Use this quiz to assess what

-you know - and need to learn - about communication basics.
-It's
+you need to learn about communication basics.
+It comes from

 effective communication skills to hundreds of adults and kids.